转移

 摘要

-Abstract Tumor invasion and metastasis are the underlying causes of the high mortality rate of oral squamous cell carcinoma (OSCC).
-Energy metabolism reprogramming has been identified as a crucial process mediating tumor metastasis, thus indicating an urgent need for in-depth investigation of the specific mechanisms of tumor energy metabolism.
-Here, we identified an RNA-binding protein, DAZ associated protein 1 (DAZAP1), as a tumor-promoting factor with an important role in OSCC progression.
+Tumor invasion and metastasis are the underlying causes of high mortality rate due to oral squamous cell carcinoma (OSCC).
+Energy metabolism reprogramming has been identified as a crucial process mediating tumor metastasis, thus indicating an urgent need for an in-depth investigation of the specific mechanisms of tumor energy metabolism.
+Here, we identified an RNA-binding protein, DAZ-associated protein 1 (DAZAP1), as a tumor-promoting factor with an important role in OSCC progression.
 DAZAP1 was significantly upregulated in OSCC, which enhanced the migration and invasion of OSCC cells and induced the epithelial-mesenchymal transition (EMT).
-RNA-seq analysis and experimental validation demonstrated that DAZAP1 regulates mitochondrial energy metabolism in OSCC.
-Mechanistically, DAZAP1 underwent liquid-liquid phase separation (LLPS) to accumulate in the nucleus where it enhanced cytochrome-c oxidase 16 (COX16) expression by regulating pre-mRNA alternative splicing, thereby promoting OSCC invasion and mitochondrial respiration.
+RNA sequencing analysis and experimental validation demonstrated that DAZAP1 regulates mitochondrial energy metabolism in OSCC.
+Mechanistically, DAZAP1 underwent liquid-liquid phase separation to accumulate in the nucleus where it enhanced cytochrome c oxidase 16 (COX16) expression by regulating pre-mRNA alternative splicing, thereby promoting OSCC invasion and mitochondrial respiration.
 In mouse OSCC models, loss of DAZAP1 suppressed EMT, downregulated COX16, and reduced tumor growth and metastasis.
-In OSCC patient samples, expression of DAZAP1 positively correlated with COX16, and high expression of both proteins was associated with poor patient prognosis.
+In samples from patients with OSCC, expression of DAZAP1 positively correlated with COX16 and a high expression of both proteins was associated with poor patient prognosis.
 Together, these findings revealed a mechanism by which DAZAP1 supports mitochondrial metabolism and tumor development of OSCC, suggesting the potential of therapeutic strategies targeting DAZAP1 to block OSCC invasion and metastasis.
+Significance: The RNA-binding protein DAZAP1 undergoes phase separation to enhance COX16 expression and mediate metabolic reprogramming that enables tumor metastasis, highlighting DAZAP1 as a potential metabolic target for cancer therapy.

 科研通智能强力驱动